 Each classroom is bright and spacious, with breakout areas for individual or small group work in the pre-prep with purpose built environments blending seamlessly with the charm of period buildings to create a unique ‘campus’ where children feel safe and inspired.

-The Lodge houses Acorns Nursery as well as the Kindergarten and Reception classrooms.
+The Lodge houses Little Oaks Nursery as well as Reception classrooms.
 Free flow from inside to out enables the children to make the most of their spacious all weather play areas and generous gardens.
 Imagination and creativity abound as they work and play joyfully in these safe environments.

 The historic main school building is home to the administration ‘business’ end of the school.
 Here you will find the school offices, including the Headmistress and Deputy Head and Head of the Pre-Prep as well as the Bursar and her team, including the school secretary.